Geoarchaeology Undergraduate Travel Award

 (b) I do not have and have not had a current or pending disciplinary action such as suspension or termination of registration, resulting from a Register of Professional Archaeologists’ grievance investigation.

 Nature of Award (e.g. monetary, medal, symposium)

 For 2021, the awardee will receive $500.
 As the Geoarchaeology Interest Group fund grows, the award amount may increase as the annual interest increases.
-In addition, the SAA recognizes the awardee with a plaque presented during the business meeting held at the Annual Meeting, a citation in The SAA Archaeological Record, and acknowledgment on the awards page of the SAA website.
+In addition, the SAA recognizes the awardee with a certificate presented during the business meeting held at the Annual Meeting, a citation in The SAA Archaeological Record, and acknowledgment on the awards page of the SAA website.

 Current Committee Charge

 The Geoarchaeology Awards Committee solicits proposals and selects recipients for the Geoarchaeology Undergraduate Travel Award in support of undergraduate student travel to present a geoarchaeological paper or poster at the SAA Annual Meeting.

 The committee also solicits proposals and selects recipients for the Douglas C. Kellogg Fellowship for Geoarchaeological Research and the Paul Goldberg Award.
 These two awards are presented in support of research, with emphasis on the field and/or laboratory parts of this research, for graduate students in the Earth sciences and archaeology at the Doctoral level and the Master’s level, respectively.